milessabin/spray-json-shapeless/README.md

     (add-hook 'scala-mode-hook 'ensime-scala-mode-hook)

-__3) If you are using sbt, install the ENSIME Sbt Plugin:
+__3) If you are using sbt, install the ENSIME Sbt Plugin (otherwise, see the [manual](http://aemon.com/file_dump/ensime_manual.html#tth_sEc3.1.2)):

 You can add the following lines to your build.sbt:

     resolvers += "Scala-Tools Maven2 Snapshots Repository" at "http://scala-tools.org/repo-snapshots"

-    addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "0.0.4-SNAPSHOT")
+    addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "VERSION")

-Verify the plugin is working by executing the command at the sbt prompt as follows:
+Replace VERSION with the latest version of the plugin, available on [the plugin's page](https://github.com/aemoncannon/ensime-sbt-cmd).
+Then, from an sbt shell, generate your ENSIME project:

-    ensime dump [root|SUB_PROJECT_NAME]
+    ensime generate

-You should see a JSON encoded description of your project printed to the console.
+You should now have a .ensime file in the root of your project.
+You can also specify ENSIME configuration settings from your sbt build file, check the [manual](http://aemon.com/file_dump/ensime_manual.html#tth_sEc3.1.1) for how to do that.

 __3) Create Project__